collective/Products.Paypal2SalesforceLead/README.txt

 	The following settings can be set on the property sheet, or in the query string of the URL entered into Paypal (if allow_query_string_override is enabled):

         * salesforce_oid: ID of the Salesforce instance that will be used.
         * payment_date_field: ID of the custom payment date field on the Lead
         * payment_amount_field: ID of the custom payment amount field on the Lead
         * transaction_id_field: ID of the custom transaction ID field on the Lead
+        * item_name_field: ID of the custom item name field on the Lead (optional)
         * lead_source: a value to be entered for the lead_source field (optional)
         * campaign_id: a value to be entered for the Campaign_ID field (optional; no default)

 Salesforce.com Configuration

 	Paypal2SalesforceLead requires fields on the Lead object in Salesforce to hold the following data: payment amount, payment date, and transaction ID.
 Create these fields.
+You may also add a custom field for the item name associated with the payment, if you want.

 	A web-to-lead form must be enabled.
 To do this, click on Setup at the top of the screen in Salesforce.
 Click on Customize under App Setup on the left sidebar, then Leads, then